 This helpful visual guide is worth a thousand words and shows just how simple it is.

 The shorter 25" balusters are recommended for most common stair rail applications as shown in the diagram.

 The adapters are set at 35-degrees to match the common rise and run for stairs under the residential code.

 But sometimes you might have a slightly shorter rise and a longer run.
 This changes the angle slightly and can differ from the 35-degree default.

-If you like this look consider getting all the Titan Building products used in this image like the Snap Lock Baluster connectors and stair adapters, the Shadow Rail Connectors (level and stair), Titan Wood Post Anchor (6x6) and Post Skirt .
+If you like the clean look of this deck railing consider learning about all the Titan Building products used in this image.
+In addition to the Snap'n Lock™ baluster connectors and stair adapters we used the Shadow Rail Connectors (level and stair) the first hidden fastener railing connector, and the Titan Wood Post Anchor (6x6) the first low visibility surface mount post anchor and two piece locking galvanized and powder coated Post Skirt .